 The South Congregational church burned on December 10, 1977.
-The lot is now a small park with two benches and the bell which survived the fire, surrounded by the old foundation.
+The lot is now a small park with two benches and a bell, surrounded by the old foundation.

 The Great Boston Fire of 1872 occurred on November 9-10, 1872 and destroyed the city’s business district, burning uncontrolled for more than 12 hours with such heat that it created a raging firestorm.
 Starting in a building at the intersection of Summer and Kingston Streets, the flames leaped from one wooden roof […]